hatfieldlibrary/oai-provider-service/README.md

 OAI-PMH Service borrows from the [Modular OAI-PMH Server](https://github.com/NatLibFi/oai-pmh-server), University of Helsinki, The National Library of Finland.

-This project includes a data repository module for one of our local services `(tagger-provider)`.
+This project includes a provider module for one of our local services `(tagger-provider)`.
 The project includes a second, very simple module with dummy data `(sample-provider)`.

 ## Dependenices